-This has resulted in identifying a one-off delay in spend of -£0.530m at Month 6 which has helped to reduce the overall financial overspend position.
-However, additional demand pressures at Month 6 totalling a net £0.186m have negatively affected the overall position, hence the net overall reduction in variance of £0.344m.
+At Month 6, this resulted in identifying a one-off delay in spend of -£0.530m which helped to reduce the overall financial overspend position.
+Further reduction in the overall financial overspend position at Month 7 has been achieved from thorough commitment challenge and delaying recruitment.

-Engagement by Portfolio Budget Holders with Finance Teams has been good so far.
-However, work will continue into Month 7 and beyond with the same rigour and challenge in an attempt to further improve the position.
+Engagement by Portfolio Budget Holders with Finance Teams has been really positive so far.
+Work will continue into Month 8 and beyond with the same rigour and challenge in an attempt to further improve the overall position.

-RECO MMENDATIONS 1 To note the overall report and the projected Council Fund contingency sum as at 31 st March 2020.
+RECO MMENDATIONS 1 To note the overall report and the projected Council Fund contingency sum as at 31st March 2020.
 2 To note the projected final level of balances on the Housing Revenue Account (HRA).